graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 }
 ```

-Arguments that differ on nullability of an argument type are mergable.
+Arguments that differ on nullability of an argument type are mergeable.

 ```graphql example
 type User {